I saw a “slash-2”

 I obtained two bags, which were in the standard Craven

 color of black, and had them painted Granada red.
+I installed them on Scarlett in November 2007.
 The result is shown

 Below: Here is “Scarlett” posing in front of Frank Lloyd Wright's First Unitarian Society Meeting House in Madison, Wisconsin — a National Historic Landmark.